Lusa1101/Functions/README.md

 > _Note: This list will grow over time as I refine and expand the library._

-- `data_utils.py` – Data cleaning, transformation, and validation helpers.
+- `PDFFunctions.cs` – To convert to and from Lists/PDF.
-- `file_ops.py` – File I/O operations with safe handling and
+- `CSVFunctions.cs` – To convert to and from Lists/CSV.